antarpreet11/Gitlab-Contributions-Sync/README.md

 ## Features

-- **GitHub Authentication**: Sign in to GitHub to authorize the synchronization.
+- **GitHub Authentication**: Sign in to GitHub to authorize the synchronization
-- **GitLab Credentials**: Provide GitLab organization domain URL and personal access token for authentication.
+- **GitLab Credentials**: Provide GitLab organization domain URL and personal access token for authentication
-- **Repository Selection**: Choose GitLab repositories whose contributions you want to sync.
+- **Repository Selection**: Choose GitLab repositories whose contributions you want to sync
-- **Commit Synchronization**: Mirror commit times and hashes from GitLab to a dummy GitHub repository.
+- **Commit Synchronization**: Mirror commit times and hashes from GitLab to a dummy GitHub repository
-- **Incremental Sync**: Automatically updates the dummy GitHub repository with new commits from GitLab.
+- **Incremental Sync**: Automatically updates the dummy GitHub repository with new commits from GitLab

 ## Usage